-Your business plan should display your plans in terms of description, expansion, growth, revenue generation, objectives, location, facilities.
+Your business plan should display your plans in terms of description, expansion, growth, revenue generation, objectives, location, and facilities.
 Document your ideas.
 Organize and prioritize as much as possible to help the process run smoothly.

-What about finance?
+6. What about Finance?

 Questions about finance will go hand in hand with your decisions about the land that you buy and the kind of poultry you’d like to rear.